113 Boyes Dr, Silver Mine (Nature Reserve), Cape Town, 7950, South Africa

-Spotting the Men in Grey SuitsThe water surrounding Cape Town is home to a bounty of marine life, including an apex predator: great white shark.
-The conflict between sharks and humans in the area is a subject of heated debate because these waters are incredibly popular with surfers.
-In 2004, the City of Cape Town, in partnership with the Save Our Seas Foundation, launched the Shark Spotters program to help mitigate this conflict.
+Spotting the Men in Grey SuitsThe water surrounding Cape Town is home to a bounty of marine life, including one very famous apex predator: the great white shark.
+The conflict between sharks and humans is a subject of heated debate in South Africa because the ocean is incredibly popular with surfers.
+In 2004, the City of Cape Town, in partnership with the Save Our Seas Foundation, launched the Shark Spotters program to help mitigate this human-wildlife conflict.

-It sounds fairly simple, but it is actually hard work.
+It sounds fairly simple but it is actually hard work.
 Murky water and poor visibility mean underwater shadows might actually just be a passing dolphin or seal.
 Bring your own binoculars up to Boyes Drive and look down at the water to test your shark spotting skills.